qemu/qemu/docs/system/arm/mps2.rst

   Cortex-M3 as documented in ARM Application Note AN385 ``mps2-an386``
-  Cortex-M4 as documented in ARM Application Note AN386 ``mps2-an511``
+  Cortex-M4 as documented in ARM Application Note AN386 ``mps2-an500``
+  Cortex-M7 as documented in ARM Application Note AN500 ``mps2-an511``
   Cortex-M3 'DesignStart' as documented in AN511
 ``mps2-an505``